hashicorp/terraform/website/source/intro/use-cases.html.markdown

 for demos, it is still very challenging to demo software on real infrastructure which more closely match production environments.

-Sofware writers can provide a Terraform configuration to create, provision and bootstrap a demo on cloud providers like AWS.
+Software writers can provide a Terraform configuration to create, provision and bootstrap a demo on cloud providers like AWS.
 This allows end users to easily demo the software on their own infrastructure, and even enables tweaking parameters like cluster size to more rigorously test tools at any scale.